 I'm a freelance journalist, essayist, and critic.
 I write about gender & feminism, books & culture, sometimes politics, and some other things, too.
 I've been a contributing writer at Slate and a staff writer at The New Republic.
-My work has also appeared in Harper’s, The Point, The Baffler, The New Yorker online, and The Washington Post Magazine, among other places.
+My work has also appeared in Harper’s, The Point, The Baffler, The Chronicle of Higher Education, The New Yorker online, and The Washington Post Magazine, among other places.
 In 2017, I won an inaugural RALLY Award for feature writing on the topic of sexual violence, conferred by the Poynter Institute, for my story "Flight Risk."

 I teach creative writing at Emerson College and Boston’s Grub Street, and I live in Boston, Mass., with another journalist, a brilliant dog, and a very bossy cat.
 I'm available for reporting assignments, book reviews, etc. at nora [dot] caplanbricker [at] gmail [dot] com.